cxxr/better-java/README.md

-Title: Better Java
-Date: 2014-04-22 16:12
-Tags: advice, java
-Category: programming
-Author: Sean Cassidy
-status:draft

 Java is one of the most popular programming languages around, but no one seems to enjoy using it.
 Well, Java is actually an alright programming language, and since Java 8 came out recently, I decided to compile a list of libraries, practices, and tools to make using Java better.

-This article is [on Github]().
+This article is [on Github](https://github.com/cxxr/better-java).
 Feel free to contribute and add your own Java tips and best practices.

-[TOC]

 # Style